TESTgroup-BNL/LeafGasExchange/README.md

 ### This package was used to analyse and simulate gas exchanges in several of our lab studies:

+Lamour, J., Davidson, K. J., Ely, K. S., Le Moguédec, G., Leakey, A. D. B., Li, Q., Serbin, S. P., & Rogers, A. (2022).
+An improved representation of the relationship between photosynthesis and stomatal conductance leads to more stable estimation of conductance parameters and improves the goodness-of-fit across diverse data sets.
+Global Change Biology, 28, 3537–3556. https://doi.org/10.1111/gcb.16103

+Lamour, J., Davidson, K.J., Ely, K.S., Le Moguédec, G., Anderson, J.A., Li, Q., Calderón, O., Koven, C.D., Wright, S.J., Walker, A.P., Serbin, S.P. and Rogers, A. (2023), The effect of the vertical gradients of photosynthetic parameters on the CO2 assimilation and transpiration of a Panamanian tropical forest.
+New Phytol, 238: 2345-2362. https://doi.org/10.1111/nph.18901

+Davidson, K.J., Lamour, J., Rogers, A., Ely, K.S., Li, Q., McDowell, N.G., Pivovaroff, A.L., Wolfe, B.T., Wright, S.J., Zambrano, A. and Serbin, S.P.
+(2023), Short-term variation in leaf-level water use efficiency in a tropical forest.
+New Phytol, 237: 2069-2087. https://doi.org/10.1111/nph.18684

 Davidson, K.J., Lamour, J., McPherran, A., Rogers, A. and Serbin, S.P.
 (2023), Seasonal trends in leaf-level photosynthetic capacity and water use efficiency in a North American Eastern deciduous forest and their impact on canopy-scale gas exchange.
-New Phytol, 240: 138-156. https://doi.org/10.1111/nph.1913
+New Phytologist, 240: 138-156. https://doi.org/10.1111/nph.1913

-Davidson, K.J., Lamour, J., Rogers, A., Ely, K.S., Li, Q., McDowell, N.G., Pivovaroff, A.L., Wolfe, B.T., Wright, S.J., Zambrano, A. and Serbin, S.P., 2023.
-Short‐term variation in leaf‐level water use efficiency in a tropical forest.
-New Phytologist, 237(6), pp.2069-2087.

-Lamour, J., Davidson, K.J., Ely, K.S., Le Moguédec, G., Leakey, A.D., Li, Q., Serbin, S.P. and Rogers, A., 2022.
-An improved representation of the relationship between photosynthesis and stomatal conductance leads to more stable estimation of conductance parameters and improves the goodness‐of‐fit across diverse data sets.
-Global change biology, 28(11), pp.3537-3556.

-Lamour, J., Davidson, K.J., Ely, K.S., Le Moguédec, G., Anderson, J.A., Li, Q., Calderón, O., Koven, C.D., Wright, S.J., Walker, A.P. and Serbin, S.P., 2023.
-The effect of the vertical gradients of photosynthetic parameters on the CO2 assimilation and transpiration of a Panamanian tropical forest.
-New Phytologist.